Jako4458/P4/README.md

 All mentioned directories are located at the project root.

 ### Running from binaries
 A compiled version can be found in the [build/](./build) folder.
 This requires Java Runtime.
-Tested with version `1.8.0_291`.
+Tested with version Java SE 16 (version 16.0.1) which can be found [here](https://www.oracle.com/java/technologies/javase-downloads.html).

 Open your shell and do: